Research-Based

 What Causes Acid Reflux?

-Acid reflux happens when stomach acid travels back up into the esophagus during digestion, resulting in a burning discomfort in your chest that is often exacerbated when lying flat.
-Those who experience chronic acid reflux may have a condition known as gastroesophageal reflux disease (GERD).
+Acid reflux occurs when stomach acid travels back up into the esophagus during digestion, creating a burning discomfort in your chest that worsens when lying flat.
+Those experiencing chronic acid reflux may have gastroesophageal reflux disease (GERD).

-The cause of acid reflux is often due to a relaxing of the lower esophageal sphincter.
-This is a ring of muscles that allows food from the esophagus to flow into the stomach and then is supposed to close off the prevent backflow.
-If this muscle becomes weakened, it will no longer close properly, allowing stomach acid to flow back up into the esophagus.
+The primary cause of acid reflux involves the relaxation of the lower esophageal sphincter—a ring of muscles that allows food to flow from the esophagus into the stomach, then closes to prevent backflow.
+When this muscle weakens, it fails to close properly, allowing stomach acid to flow back into the esophagus.

 acid reflux

-The chances of developing chronic acid reflux are increased in those who are obese, suffer from hiatal hernia, and during pregnancy.
-Smoking, large meals, consuming fried or fatty foods, alcohol, coffee, and some medications can aggravate the symptoms of acid reflux.
+Your risk of developing chronic acid reflux increases if you’re obese, have a hiatal hernia, or are pregnant.
+Smoking, large meals, consuming fried or fatty foods, alcohol, coffee, and certain medications can worsen acid reflux symptoms.

-Acid reflux is a relatively common condition, estimated to affect about 20% of Americans.
-If left untreated, chronic acid reflux can cause serious complications including Barrett’s esophagus, esophageal ulcerations, and more.
-Acid reflux can often be managed with lifestyle, such as maintaining a healthy weight, avoiding smoking, and avoiding large, heavy meals before bed.
+Acid reflux affects approximately 20% of Americans.
+Left untreated, chronic acid reflux can lead to serious complications including Barrett’s esophagus and esophageal ulcerations.
+Managing acid reflux often involves lifestyle modifications such as maintaining a healthy weight, avoiding smoking, and steering clear of large, heavy meals before bedtime.

 Can Probiotics Help with Acid Reflux?

-Recent studies have suggested that probiotic use may help manage acid reflux symptoms.
-Although more research is still needed, the results have been promising in terms of occasional acid reflux and chronic GERD.
-Probiotic use has also shown promise in helping to ease potential side effects of medications often used to treat acid reflux.
+Recent studies suggest probiotic use may help manage acid reflux symptoms.
+While more research is needed, results have been promising for both occasional acid reflux and chronic GERD.
+Probiotics also show potential in easing side effects from medications commonly used to treat acid reflux.

 man holding probiotics

-Although we mainly associate acid reflux with heartburn, other common symptoms include regurgitation, nausea, abdominal pain, belching, and shortness of breath.
-A 2020 systematic review of probiotic use for acid reflux has shown 11 different studies to provide positive results for a reduction in these acid reflux symptoms.
+Beyond the familiar heartburn, acid reflux symptoms include regurgitation, nausea, abdominal pain, belching, and shortness of breath.
+A 2020 systematic review of probiotic use for acid reflux found 11 different studies showing positive results for reducing these symptoms.

-Those who struggle with frequent bouts of acid reflux are likely familiar with a common medication prescribed to help treat the symptoms, proton pump inhibitors (PPIs).
-PPIs help to reduce stomach acid production, but they aren’t without their potential side effects.
+Those struggling with frequent acid reflux are likely familiar with proton pump inhibitors (PPIs), commonly prescribed medications that reduce stomach acid production.
+However, PPIs aren’t without potential side effects.

-For some, PPIs can result in a condition of excessive bacterial growth in the intestines, known as small intestinal bacterial overgrowth (SIBO).
-Taking probiotics while taking medication for chronic acid reflex can potentially help to reduce incidences of SIBO.
-Further in-depth studies are needed to determine the efficacy of probiotic supplementation for acid reflux, but current studies show promise.
+For some patients, PPIs can trigger excessive bacterial growth in the intestines, known as small intestinal bacterial overgrowth (SIBO).
+Taking probiotics while on acid reflux medication may help reduce SIBO incidences.
+While further comprehensive studies are needed to establish the efficacy of probiotic supplementation for acid reflux, current research shows promise.

 Can Probiotics Cause Acid Reflux or Make it Worse?

-Probiotics are not associated with an increased risk of developing acid reflux.
-Supplementing with probiotics does not increase stomach acid production but instead may help ease common symptoms associated with acid reflux.
-It is important to note that the effects of probiotic supplementation for acid reflux still require further review however, no adverse effects have been found at this time.
+Probiotics are not linked to increased acid reflux risk.
+Probiotic supplementation doesn’t increase stomach acid production but may actually help ease common acid reflux symptoms.
+While the effects of probiotic supplementation for acid reflux require further research, no adverse effects have been identified to date.

 Best Probiotics for Acid Reflux

-Of the studies available, common strains of probiotic bacteria studied included Lactobacillus strains, Bacillus Subtilis, and Enterococcus Faecium.
-All were associated with a positive effect on acid reflux symptoms.
+Among available studies, common probiotic bacterial strains examined included Lactobacillus strains, Bacillus Subtilis, and Enterococcus Faecium.
+All showed positive effects on acid reflux symptoms.

-When looking for a high-quality probiotic, the American Gastroenterology Association recommends choosing one that provides the strain of bacteria on the label.
-Always purchase probiotic supplements from a reputable source.
-To get the most from your supplement, choose one that contains colony-forming units (CFUs) in the billions.
-This is the number of viable microbes in the product.
-The more in the product the better it will work.
-Lastly, always discuss with your health care provider before adding any kind of probiotic supplement to your routine.
+When selecting a high-quality probiotic, the American Gastroenterology Association recommends choosing one that clearly lists bacterial strains on the label.
+Always purchase probiotic supplements from reputable sources.
+For maximum effectiveness, select supplements containing colony-forming units (CFUs) in the billions—this indicates the number of viable microbes in the product.
+Higher CFU counts typically deliver better results.
+Most importantly, consult your healthcare provider before adding any probiotic supplement to your routine.

-Some great probiotic supplement options for acid reflux include the following:
+Several excellent probiotic supplement options for acid reflux include:

 Dr. Amy Myers Best Probiotics 100 Billion